edgelesssys/marblerun.sh/content/docs/tasks/build-service-ego.md

 ## Re-compile/build your service for Marblerun

 Finally, you need to re-build your service for the enclave environment with `ego-go` and sign it with `ego sign`.
-Please follow the build instructions for Go provided [here](https://github.com/edgelesssys/marblerun/blob/master/samples/helloworld).
+Please follow the build instructions for Go provided in our [Go sample](https://github.com/edgelesssys/marblerun/blob/master/samples/helloworld).